2020, Vol. 7 Issue 3, Part A

 How to cite this article:

-Joyanta Bir, Md Rony Golder and SM Ibrahim Khalil.
+Joyanta Bir, Md Rony Golder, SM Ibrahim Khalil.
 Adaptation in extreme underwater vent ecosystem: a case study on Pompeii worm (Alvinella pompejana).
-International Journal of Fauna and Biological Studies.
-2020; 7(3): 25-32.
+Int J Fauna Biol Stud 2020;7(3):25-32.